Meet our chief executive

 In the last two years, his role has developed more towards managing our extensive building and land holdings including new developments, cap-ex, pre-planned and reactive maintenance and Health and Safety responsibilities.

 Mark lives in Tewkesbury and is based largely at home with some time spent at Eagle House, Stourbridge, our base in the West Midlands.

 Janine Moorcroft – Director of Care and Support

-Within the Trust Janine takes the lead role in quality and the General Managers of each community report into this role.
+Within the Trust, Janine takes the lead role in the quality and the General Managers of each community report into this role.
 The role of Director of Care and Support also has nominated individual status for the organisation in relation to our registered provision.
 Janine enjoys the variety of the role and the outcomes for the people we support which we embrace through our co-productive approach.